 - Most significant landmark – The Theodore Roosevelt Maltese Cross Cabin

-- Best free activity – Painted Canyon Nature Trail
+- Free activity – Painted Canyon Nature Trail

-- Best activity for kids – North Unit Scenic Drive
+- Activity for kids – North Unit Scenic Drive

-- Best activity for adults – Mountain Biking the South Unit Scenic Drive
+- Activity for adults – Mountain Biking the South Unit Scenic Drive

-- Best all-around accommodation – AmericInn by Wyndham Medora
+- Place to stay – AmericInn by Wyndham Medora

 1. Visit the Theodore Roosevelt Maltese Cross Ranch Cabin